joharikushagra/joharikushagra/README.md

 # Hi there I'm Kushagra👋

-**A Web Developer and a Competitive Programming, open to explore new things✨**
+**A Web Developer and a Competitive Programmer, open to explore new things✨**